ygspasov/Crypto-Trader/README.md

 ## Reporting

-It is based on the trade operations and consists of two types:
+It is based on the trade operations and consists of two types of reports:

 - Trade operations